 "Energy storage has the potential to allow us to retain energy when customer demand is low and release it during peak usage times.
 That would give us new options to manage peak loads, enhance overall reliability and help keep electric costs low and affordable for our customers,” Mike Fehr of MidAmerican Energy said.

-The system is designed to work as a backup to MidAmerican’s network of wind and solar farms to supply power during times when the sun doesn't shine and the wind doesn't blow to create uninterrupted, fully renewable-powered service to MidAmerican’s 800,000 customers, eliminated the need for fossil-fuel burning backup.
+The system is designed to work as a backup to MidAmerican’s network of wind and solar farms to supply power during times when the sun doesn't shine and the wind doesn't blow to create uninterrupted, fully renewable-powered service to MidAmerican’s 800,000 customers, potentially eliminating the need for fossil-fuel burning backup.

 MidAmerican Energy's investments in Iowa's grid and its commitment to battery-to-grid storage made it a near-lock in voting for Midwest Owner of the Year.